 Looking for more?
 See our post Top 5 Things To Do In Oregon Wine Country for ideas on activities and sights beyond wine tasting.

-Cooking with wine is a fun way to add some new flavors to your recipe, or just to try something new.
-It shouldn’t be scary and is a particularly fast way to add instant flavor without having to spend hours in the kitchen, and as long as you follow these general rules of thumb, you’ll do just fine.
+Cooking with wine is a fun way to add some new flavors to your recipe or to try something new.
+For me, it’s the easiest + fastest way to add instant flavor without having to spend hours in the kitchen.
+As long as you follow these general recommendations, you’ll have a fabulous meal!

 It is pretty fitting that our first grape delivery of the 2016 Harvest was a batch of Chardonnay grapes destined for Blanc de Blancs-style sparkling wine as.
 (Pssst, did you see that announcement on our Instagram last week?)
 A little known fact of Laurel Ridge is that our founder, David Teppola was the first to produce a sparkling wine in Oregon, way back in 1986.
 In fact, it was one of the very first wines that Laurel Ridge produced at all!
 David believed in the romance of making and enjoying sparkling wine and it is a legacy we hope to continue for many years to come.